The Service, Sacrifices, and Bravery of Women in Wartime

 Nurses like Clara Barton and Sarah Palmer became renowned caregivers during the Civil War, paving the way for future women to join the medical field.
 The work of female nurses is remembered at Petersburg National Battlefield, where nurses aided the sick and dying at General Grant’s headquarters at City Point.

 Best known for her role as a conductor on the Underground Railroad before the war, Harriet Tubman is one of the most famous women to have served in the Civil War.
 Given her experience traveling through the marshlands of Maryland’s Eastern Shore, she was selected to travel to Port Royal in South Carolina where she helped recruit black troops, nurse soldiers, and even spied on behalf of the Union.
-She became the first woman in U.S. military history to lead an armed raid, as she helped destroy Confederate supply lines and free hundreds of enslaved people on June 1, 1863.
+She became the first woman in U.S. military history to lead an armed raid, as she helped destroy Confederate supply lines and free hundreds of people that were enslaved on June 1, 1863.
 Tubman was not the only woman to act as a spy during the war.

 A few other brave women even disguised themselves as men to fight on the battlefield.
 Sarah Wakeman and Jennie Hodgers were two of the most famous examples of women who did just that, though their exploits were met with varying degrees of success.